webmachinelearning/webnn/mltensor-explainer.md

 ### Device Affinity and Relationship to a `GPUDevice`

-The WebNN API requires the developer to declare how an `MLTensor` will be used (via `MLTensorUsageFlags`), which the user agent may use as a hint in deciding where to allocate the memory backing an `MLTensor`.
+The WebNN API requires the developer to declare how an `MLTensor` will be used (via `MLTensorUsage`), which the user agent may use as a hint in deciding where to allocate the memory backing an `MLTensor`.
 Where the memory is ultimately allocated is up to the user agent.

-For example [an `MLContext` may be created with a `GPUDevice`](https://www.w3.org/TR/webnn/#dom-ml-createcontext-gpudevice), and creating an `MLTensor` from this context with the `MLTensorUsage.WEBGPU_INTEROP` flag expresses a clear intention to share the tensor with the given `GPUDevice`.
+For example [an `MLContext` may be created with a `GPUDevice`](https://www.w3.org/TR/webnn/#dom-ml-createcontext-gpudevice), and creating an `MLTensor` from this context with the `MLTensorUsage.importableToWebGPU` flag expresses a clear intention to share the tensor with the given `GPUDevice`.
 However, there is no guarantee that sharing this tensor with WebGPU will be zero-copy.

-The `MLTensorUsage.READ` and `MLTensorUsage.WRITE` flags likewise are hints to the user agent indicating that the underlying data will be read and written to, respectively, by script.
+The `MLTensorUsage.readable` and `MLTensorUsage.writable` flags likewise are hints to the user agent indicating that the underlying data will be read and written to, respectively, by script.

 ### Importing an `MLTensor` to WebGPU

-Any `MLTensor` created with the `MLTensorUsage.WEBGPU_INTEROP` flag may be imported into any `GPUDevice`.
+Any `MLTensor` created with the `MLTensorUsage.importableToWebGPU` flag may be imported into any `GPUDevice`.
 In the best case, this requires no data copies.
 If the underlying buffer backing the `MLTensor` is not accessible to the `GPUDevice`, this will require copying the contents of the `MLTensor` to a new buffer, then copying the contents of this buffer back to the `MLTensor` once WebGPU releases its handle to the buffer.

 While an `MLTensor` is rented to a `GPUDevice`, the `GPUDevice` has exclusive, read/write access to the imported buffer, which is created as a `GPUExternalBuffer` with `GPUBufferUsageFlags.STORAGE`.
 All WebNN work depending - directly or indirectly - on the imported `MLTensor` is blocked until the `GPUDevice` returns the tensor.

 Importing and returning the `MLTensor` are each points of synchronization between the respective WebNN and WebGPU [timelines](https://www.w3.org/TR/webgpu/#programming-model-timelines).
 The `importExternalBuffer()` method is asynchronous to allow the user agent to await completion of WebNN operations before posting WebGPU commands with the imported buffer.
-This is to avoid making WebGPU workloads explicitly dependent on WebNN operations, which is may not be possible on platforms which [don't support enqueuing GPU work that waits on a fence to be later signaled by the CPU](https://github.com/webmachinelearning/webnn/pull/754#discussion_r1740841364) and/or don't express ML compute in terms of GPU commands.
+This is to avoid making WebGPU workloads - which may involve compositing - explicitly dependent on WebNN operations, which may be inefficient (e.g. if ML compute is not expressed in terms of GPU commands) or impossible (e.g. [some platforms don't support enqueuing GPU work that waits on a fence to be later signaled by the CPU](https://github.com/webmachinelearning/webnn/pull/754#discussion_r1740841364)) on some platforms.

 ### `compute()` vs. `dispatch()`